blakadder/blog/_posts/2020-06-03-zemismart-zm25tq.md

 ![](/assets/images/blinds/tuya_app.jpg)

 ### Motor Calibration

 Before being able to use all the features of the motor you have to calibrate its start and end positions.
 Unfortunately, the app only shows a warning that a calibration is needed but does not give any options to do it or, at least, link to some instructions.
 For that you have to use the supplied remote and provided instructions leaflet.
 But wait, the remote in the booklet is completely different from the one I got!?
 Grrr…

 Instructions refer to a "SET" button on the remote and the graphic points to the bottom of the remote.
 My remote is completely different and there is no button labelled "SET" anywhere on it.
 I have to be honest, it took me at least 10 minutes to figure out there’s a black dot on the back side that can be pushed.
-Lo and behold it is the totally unlabelled "SET" button.
+Lo and behold it is the totally unlabeled "SET" button.
 We’re back in business!

 And whaddaya know, the instructions work, phew!